Limitless-Travel/limitless-static-homepage/README.md

 ## Finish

-Before selecting **Finish coding** in the assessment form, please test `index.html` on desktop and mobile layouts.
+Before submitting the assessment form again (this time choosing the option **Task completed**), please test `index.html` on desktop and mobile layouts.

-After selecting **Finish coding** and uploading the project, do not change the code any further.
+After selecting **Task completed** and uploading the project, do not change the code any further.
 You can take any screenshots or other evidence afterwards.